-Clothes stained by paint or oil Residual waste Pillows and duvets Recycling centre Mattresses Recycling centre Wet clothing, textile and shoes Let them dry first Flooring: mats, carpets Recycling centre Stuffing from cushions and toys, knitting yarn Residual waste
+Clothes with paint or oil stains Residual waste Pillows and duvets Recycling centre Mattresses Recycling centre Wet clothing, textile and shoes Let them dry first Flooring: mats, carpets Recycling centre Stuffing from cushions and toys, knitting yarn Residual waste

 If you run a foundation/institution and would like to collect used clothes, textile and shoes, you will need to ask the municipality for permission.
-You can submit a request via post [at] maastricht.nl.
+You can send us a request via post [at] maastricht.nl.